 Enable controlled folder access

 Controlled folder access helps you protect valuable data from malicious apps and threats, such as ransomware.
 It is part of Windows Defender Exploit Guard.
-Controlled folder access is supported on Windows Server 2019 as well as Windows 10 clients.
+Controlled folder access is included with Windows 10 and Windows Server 2019.

 You can enable controlled folder access by using any of the these methods: